-simulator OPNET Modeler 14.5 Network is hierarchically organized.
+Network simulator OPNET Modeler 14.5 is hierarchically organized.
 A network model is located at the highest level of hierarchy.
 The network model is composed of nodes and links connecting the nodes.
 Each node is defined by the node model (workstation, switch, router, server, etc.).
 Node model consists of processors that are described in process models.
 Process models are described in FSM's (Finite State Machine) and transfer functions written in C++ programming language.
 Transfer functions rely on the core functions of the simulator.
 The core simulator consists of pre-compiled libraries, whose source code is not available.
 The kernel is based on discrete event simulation.

 Node at which network admission control functions are performed is the ingress LER of the MPLS domain.
 Bandwidth control at the entry of the network is ensured by establishing an explicit path with guaranteed bandwidth.
 The protocol that is responsible for setting up LSPs is RSVP-TE.
-Therefore, the logical choice of process model within the simulator is RSVP process model.
-We used the network model which consists of five traffic sources nodes, the ingress edge router, four core MPLS routers, the egress edge router and five traffic destination nodes.